 Khullar is completing a book manuscript, The Art of Dislocation: Conflict and Collaboration in Contemporary Art from South Asia, under advance contract with the University of California Press, which analyzes how collaboration has emerged as a hallmark of contemporary art from India, Pakistan, Bangladesh, and Sri Lanka, and a critical response to globalization since the 1990s despite growing conflicts between and within nation-states and immense barriers to cultural exchange in the region.
 This project uses the region as a conceptual framework to think through globalizing processes in the contemporary art world and elucidate a shifting relationship between artistic practices in the global South and North during the twenty-first century.

-She has edited Old Stacks, New Leaves: The Arts of the Book in South Asia (University of Washington Press, forthcoming in 2023), which considers the visuality, materiality, and sociality of illustrated books from 1100 C.E. to the present.
-She has begun work on two single-authored book projects, Unpeace in the Land: Art and War in Sri Lanka and Fertile Grounds: Art, Primitivism, and Postcoloniality in Twentieth-century India and Britain.
+She has edited Old Stacks, New Leaves: The Arts of the Book in South Asia (University of Washington Press, 2023), which considers the visuality, materiality, aurality, and sociality of illustrated books from 1100 C.E. to the present.
+She has begun work on two single-authored book projects, Unpeace in the Land: Art and War in Sri Lanka and Fertile Grounds: Art, Anthropology, and Postcoloniality in Twentieth-century India and Britain.
 The former examines visual art at two critical junctures of Lankan history, showing how the end of war is elusive and complicating the common trope of ‘postwar’ art and society.
 The latter examines intertwined histories of folk, tribal, and modern art, and a shifting relationship between art history and anthropology across empire and eventually independent nations.

 Khullar received her B.A. from Wellesley College and her M.A. and Ph.D. from the University of California at Berkeley.
 Prior to her appointment at Penn, she taught at the University of Washington.
 Her research has been supported by grants and fellowships from the College Art Association, the American Council of Learned Societies, the American Institute of Indian Studies, the Paul Mellon Centre for Studies in British Art, and the Japan Foundation.